 Knock two real pearls against each other, and a soft and unique sound is produced.
 When counterfeit pearls are knocked together, the sound that is produced is very slight.

 FACT: A great way to tell if a pearl is real is the bounce test.
 Drop the pearl from 2 feet high on glass, then observe the rebound height.
 If the pearl bounces back up more than 1 foot, it is most likely real, as imitation pearls’ rebound height is much lower.Click to tweet

 If exquisite luster is what you’re after, then Hanadama Pearl Jewelry is here to cater to your needs.
-Discover our mesmerizingly lustrous collection of Hanadama Pearl Jewelry, featuring pearl necklaces, bracelets, earrings and pearl sets that impress through quality, craftmanship and unmatched luster.
+With their amazing radiance, these types of pearls are the epitome of luster and elegance.
+Discover our mesmerizingly lustrous collection of Hanadama Pearl Jewelry, featuring pearl necklaces, pearl bracelets, earrings and pearl sets that impress through quality, craftmanship and unmatched luster.